harvind-here/F-I-N-D-S/README.md

 - Image analysis
 - Link analysis

-This repository is for the Tamil Nadu Coders Premier League Hackathon.
-Here, you'll find all the information, studies, and reports conducted by TEAM ID: TNcpl053.
+This project is done for the hackathon named Tamil Nadu Coders Premier League(State-Level).
+Here, you'll find all the information, studies, and reports conducted by,

 ## Repository Authors